8 Reasons Why You Might Be Feeling Burned Out As An OT

-You may have landed on this post after Googling something like “unhappy with my occupational therapy job” or “burned out being an OT” or maybe even “sick of my OT job.”
+If you’ve landed here, you may have been Googling something like “I’m unhappy with my occupational therapy job” or “feeling burned out as an OT” or maybe even “feeling sick of my OT job.”

-If so, I’m sorry to hear that you’re feeling this way!
-But I know that everyone has rough days in this field, and I hope this post can give you some comfort and clarity of why you might be feeling like this.
+If so, I’ve absolutely been there (multiple times) and I first want you to know that I’m so sorry that you’re feeling this way!
+But just know that everyone has rough days (or weeks, or months!) in this field, and I hope this post can give you some comfort and clarity of why you might be feeling like this.

-Burnout is a tough topic to address since we all want to believe that every position as an occupational therapist or COTA will be a great one.
+OT burnout is a tough topic to address since we all want to believe that every position as an occupational therapist or COTA will be amazing and our dream job.

-I’ve learned through my own personal fieldwork and job experiences along with my occupational therapist friends’ experiences that not all occupational therapy jobs are created equal.
-Some can leave you feeling frustrated and even downright miserable.
+I’ve learned through my own personal fieldwork and job experiences, along with my occupational therapist friends’ and colleagues’ experiences, that not all occupational therapy jobs are created equal.
+Some can leave you feeling frustrated or even downright miserable.

 This post covers the most common reasons I hear of why OTs are frustrated or unhappy with their jobs.
 I also will offer some solutions to these common problems so you can get back to (or start!) doing what you love.

-More and more therapy companies are hiring new grads to unknowingly commit ethical violations in order to make the companies more money.
-This can include treating inappropriate patients who do not need skilled therapy, keeping patients on for far longer than what is beneficial, and more.
+Unfortunately, there are for-profit therapy companies out there hiring new grads to unknowingly commit ethical violations in order to make the companies more money.
+This can include treating inappropriate patients who do not need skilled therapy, keeping patients on for far longer than what is beneficial, over-treating the patients to bill for more minutes, and more.

 You can read more about ethical dilemmas in my post titled Ethical Dilemmas in Occupational Therapy.
-The post covers the most prevalent situations that OTs may find themselves in, especially as new grads.
+The post covers the most prevalent situations that occupational therapists may find themselves in, especially as new grads.

-Needless to say, working in a setting like this is sure to cause extreme burnout, and you should definitely get out of it as soon as you can.
-You’ll be glad you did.
+Needless to say, working in a setting like this is sure to cause you major burnout, and if you’re in a setting like this, you should advocate for appropriate therapy, and if that doesn’t make a difference, switch to another company.
+I can tell you from experience that you’ll be glad you did.

 2. Productivity Demands Are Too High